Sertab Erener: 2016–present: Kırık Kalpler Albümü and Ben Yaşarım

 In June 2016, Erener's eleventh studio album Kırık Kalpler Albümü was published by GNL.
 The album's first music video was made for the song "Kime Diyorum" and directed by Can Saban.
 The album's production and arrangement was done by Erener's husband Emre Kula.

 In 2015, together with her husband guitarist Emre Kula, bassist Eser Ünsalan, keyboardist Ozan Yılmaz and drummer Alpar Lu she found the group Oceans of Noise and they started to make English rock music.
 In 2017, the group's first EP was released.
 At the same time, they did the soundtrack for the movie Ayla: The Daughter of War.
 Beginning in late 2017, Erener started to perform on a musical titled Sertab'ın Müzikali to mark the 25th year of her career.
 During the musical, which consisted of two separate sections, Erener performed her hit songs from 1990s and 2000s and was accompanied by professional dancers.
 The preparations for the musical began in 2015 and Beyhan Murphy served as the show's choreographer.
 The show also continued in 2018 and 2019.
 Eda Ünsün of Milliyet praised Erener and her band's performance together the show's visuals adding that "a musical spree started in Turkey under the leadership of Erener".

 In 2018, Oceans of Noise released their second EP Not Safe.
 In the same year, Erener released the singles "Bastırın Kızlar" and "Belki de Dönerim" in July and December respectively.
 The songs were both produced by Emre Kula and written by Can Bonomo.

 On 5 June 2020, the song "Bu Dünya" was released as a promotional single for Erener's new studio album.
 Her twelfth studio album, Ben Yaşarım, was released on 12 June 2020.
 Musicians such as Emre Kula, Ersel Serdarlı, Doğan Duru, Can Bonomo and Sezen Aksu contributed to this album.
 Writing for Hürriyet, Hikmet Demirkol praised the songs, mentioning that "Sertab Erener is with us again with a dynamic album, full of detail and depth."

+Erener performed "Everyway That I Can" as one of the interval acts in the second semi-final of the Eurovision Song Contest 2024 in Malmö.